-NOTE 5 - LICENSE AGREEMENT OBLIGATION
+NOTE 4 - LICENSE AGREEMENT OBLIGATION

-The Company entered a licensing agreement for a license to use the Cell-in-a-Box® technology to develop therapies involving Cannabis for a total amount of \$2.0 million "Upfront Payment" for the license (see Note 10).
+The Company entered a licensing agreement for a license to use the Cell-in-a-Box[®] technology to develop therapies involving Cannabis for a total amount of \$2.0 million "Upfront Payment" for the license.
 As of June 30, 2016, the Company's license agreement obligation was paid in full.

-NOTE 6 - PREFERRED STOCK
+NOTE 5 - PREFERRED STOCK

 The Company has authorized 10,000,000 shares of preferred stock, with a par value of \$0.0001, of which 13,500 shares have been designated as "Series E Convertible Preferred Stock."
-There are no outstanding shares of preferred stock or Series E Convertible Preferred Stock has the following features:
+There are no outstanding shares of preferred stock or Series E Convertible Preferred Stock.
+The Series E Convertible Preferred Stock has the following features:

-- The holders of Series E Convertible Preferred Stock are entitled to receive cash out of the assets of the Company before any amount is paid to the holders of any capital stock of the Company of any class junior in rank to the shares of Series E Convertible Preferred Stock; - Each share of Series E Convertible Preferred Stock is convertible, at the holder's option, into shares of common stock at the average closing bid price of the common stock for five trading days prior to the conversion date; - The Company has the right, in its sole discretion, at any time 110 days after issuance of shares of Series E Convertible Preferred Stock, to redeem all of the shares of Series E Convertible Preferred Stock upon thirty days advance written notice at a redemption price equal to the par value of the shares of the Series E Convertible Preferred Stock; and - At every meeting of stockholders every holder of shares of Series E Convertible Preferred Stock is entitled to 50,000 votes for each share of Series E Convertible Preferred Stock with the same and identical voting rights as a holder of a share of common stock.
+- The holders of Series E Convertible Preferred Stock are entitled to receive cash out of the assets of the Company before any amount is paid to the holders of any capital stock of the Company of any class junior in rank to the shares of Series E Convertible Preferred Stock; - Each share of Series E Convertible Preferred Stock is convertible, at the holder's option, into shares of common stock at the average closing bid price of the common stock for five trading days prior to the conversion date; - The Company has the right, in its sole discretion, at any time 110 days after issuance of shares of Series E Convertible Preferred Stock, to redeem all the shares of Series E Convertible Preferred Stock upon thirty days advance written notice at a redemption price equal to the par value of the shares of the Series E Convertible Preferred Stock; and - At every meeting of stockholders every holder of shares of Series E Convertible Preferred Stock is entitled to 50,000 votes for each share of Series E Convertible Preferred Stock with the same and identical voting rights as a holder of a share of common stock.

-NOTE 7 - COMMON STOCK TRANSACTIONS
+NOTE 6 - COMMON STOCK TRANSACTIONS

-A summary of the Company's non-vested restricted stock activity and related weighted average grant date fair value information for the three months ended July 31, 2017 and 2016 are as follows:
+A summary of the Company's non-vested restricted stock activity and related weighted average grant date fair value information for the three and six months ended October 31, 2017 and 2016 are as follows:

 The Company awarded 3,600,000 shares of common stock to officers as part of their compensation agreements for 2016.
 These shares vest on a quarterly basis over a twelve-month period and are subject to their continuing service under the agreements.
-During the three months ended July 31, 2016, 900,000 shares vested and the Company recorded a non-cash compensation expense in the amount of \$53,910.
-There were no unvested shares as of July 31, 2017.
+During the three and six months ended October 31, 2016, 900,000 and 1,800,000 shares vested and the Company recorded a non-cash compensation expense in the amount of \$53,910 and \$107,820, respectively.
+There were no unvested shares as of October 31, 2017.

 The Company awarded 1,200,000 shares of common stock to an employee as part of his compensation agreement for 2016.
 These shares vest on a quarterly basis over a twelve-month period and are subject to the employee providing services under the agreement.
-During the three months ended July 31, 2016, 300,000 shares vested and the Company recorded a non-cash compensation expense in the amount of \$17,970.
-There were no unvested shares as of July 31, 2017.
+During the three and six months ended October 31, 2016, 300,000 and 600,000 shares vested and the Company recorded a non-cash compensation expense in the amount of \$17,970 and \$35,940, respectively.
+There were no unvested shares as of October 31, 2017.